 Machines have many moving parts.
 There are two movement types:

 Grounded and moving bearings, gears, cams and followers, belts with sprockets, and chains with pulleys, shafts, couplings might all be necessary in a machine.
-Each of these allow the parts to move relative to each other so that the machine tooling can move as intended by the designer.
-Each of these machine elements have at least two components that act against each other and add to the friction and resulting power losses.
+Each of these elements allow parts to move relative to each other so that the machine tooling can move as intended by the designer.
+Each of these machine elements has at least two components that act against each other and add to the friction and resulting power loss.
 These parts will eventually wear, such that the motion will not be as intended, or as designed.